resigning-in-sente/resigning-in-sente.github.io/joseki/44/_posts/2021-07-21-44-33-invasion-3-knight-vs-push.md

 However, does that mean that there's literally no difference between the two lines?
 Not at all!
 There are fairly specific, albeit subtle, differences between the knight's move and the push, and we will be spending the rest of this post describing them: there are some interesting strategic concepts here that are good to keep in mind as we continue learning about the 3-3 invasion.
-It's just that if all we're concerned about is winrate and score, then these differences are still sufficiently minor that amateurs can get away with either joseki and come out perfectly fine.
+It's just that if all we're concerned about is winrate and score, then these differences are still sufficiently minor that amateurs can get away with either jōseki and come out perfectly fine.

 ### The medium version: The knight's move is never *bad*